andrius-ordojan/platform-bootstrap/README.md

 ### Subsequent Runs

-After both users are created, run without the override:
+After both users are created, run without the override.
+The playbook will automatically connect as the **ansible user**:

 ```bash
 ansible-playbook -i inventories/stage/hosts.yml playbooks/site.yml
 ```

-This will connect as the **ansible user** and perform all automation tasks.
+The connection user defaults to `automation_user` (ansible), so no `-e` override is needed.

 ### Logging in as Admin